SireeshaKare/pricing-feature/README.md

 enum SelectionMode {
   ONE = "one",
   MULTIPLE = "multiple",
-  ALL = "all" }
+  ALL = "all"
+}
 ```

-- Use react hook form and zod for form validation
+- Use React Hook Form and zod for form validation
-  - Centralized form state (no multiple useStates for each field).
+  - Centralised form state (no multiple useStates for each field).
   - Easier to manage field defaults and resets.
   - Extendable validation schema as more pricing rules are added.
   - Automatic validation messages (e.g., required, min/max values).